NNPDF/nnpdf/doc/sphinx/source/vp/pydataobjs.rst

 =========================

 Internal data formats such as PDF sets, CommonData, or :ref:`FKTables
-<fktables>` files are currently accessed though the `libnnpdf` C++ code
+<fktables>` files are currently accessed through the `libnnpdf` C++ code
 (interfaced trough the SWIG wrappers).
 However there is a :ref:`project
 <https://github.com/NNPDF/nnpdf/issues?q=label%3Adestroyingc%2B%2B+>` underway
-to make these resources available in terms of containers standard Python (particularly numpy arrays and pandas dataframes).
+to make these resources available in terms of standard Python containers (particularly numpy arrays and pandas dataframes).
 The objectives include simplifying the codebase, increasing the ease of use and enabling more advanced computation and storage strategies.